← Back to Blog

 The Platform Model

-One comprehensive platform that handles multiple functions internally.
+One platform that handles multiple functions internally.

 Best for: Teams willing to adapt workflows to platform constraints